 - Snow buildup

-Constructing a building is almost always a team effort.
-Not just by the construction team, but many other companies and organizations that are involved in the process.
+Constructing a building is a team effort, involving construction teams, contractors, and many other companies and organizations.
 Unfortunately, this can make it tough to pinpoint who should be held responsible for a collapse.

 Nevertheless, all parties associated with the building must follow their own set of responsibilities and laws set by the city, state, and federal government.
-Once the cause for the collapse is determined, it is much easier to find who exactly is financially responsible for the collapse.
+Once the cause for the collapse is determined, it is much easier to find who may be financially responsible for the collapse.

 The most common parties responsible for a collapse include the following: